 Fresno Grizzlies Game Notes vs Visalia

-The Grizzlies and Rawhide start a six-game series today.
-First pitch is scheduled for 11:05 am PT from Chukchansi Park.
-Grizzlies LHP Caleb Franzen and Rawhide RHP Jacob Steinmetz are the probable starters.
+The Grizzlies and Rawhide continue their six-game series tonight.
+First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
+Grizzlies RHP Blake Adams and Rawhide RHP Joe Elbis are the probable starters.
 I have attached the roster/game notes.
-The link below has everything needed for today.
+The link below has everything needed for tonight.

 Opponent: Visalia Rawhide